lanyitin/todo-stack/README.md

 + ~~Each stack is stored as a file, and each todo is stored as a line in file.~~
 + You can create your stack by appending by the end of URL i.e http://stack-todos.lanyitin.tw/$stackName.
 + Every stack, **including trash stack**, is **public**, http://stack-todos.lanyitin.tw/$stackName_trash for visit the trash stack.
-+ For now, this project is hosted on Openshift.
++ For now, this project is hosted on Heroku.
 + The online version is using MongoDB as storage, you can switch to sqlite3 for personaly usage by changing __MapperFactory__'s parameter.

 # We may add following features in future